j-gottlieb/tic-tac-toe-client/README.md

   I found the hardest part of the process to be imagining my way through every possible combination of actions a user might take and making sure the ui accurately displayed objects at the correct time and in the correct way.
   Classmate feedback was crutial to squash all the bugs.
+Each instance of confusion led to a breakthrough.
+This project was extremely educational and revealed how informative the trial and error process is in coding.

   User Stories: